 Carve Out & Contract Standardization

-Hemophilia and Bleeding Disorders Toolkit
+Hemophilia Toolkit

 Benefit Plan Design: Carve Out & Contract Standardization

 Gold-standard guidelines for treatment of members with hemophilia recommend the use of an integrated medical and pharmacy care model that includes clinical care from a multidisciplinary team.
 Employers should consider contracting with Hemophilia Treatment Centers (HTCs) as in-network providers of clinical and pharmacy services.
-This will help to ensure that an integrated model is being used, members receive optimal care and experience improved outcomes, and employers can manage related ancillary health care services and costs.
+This will help ensure an integrated model is being used, members receive optimal care and experience improved outcomes, and employers can manage related ancillary health care services and costs.
 Carving out different elements of care, e.g. specialty pharmacy, physical therapy and dental care, is not optimal and can lead to fragmented, fractured care.

 If services are carved out to HTCs, it is important to make sure they are in-network for both medical/clinical care and specialty pharmacy services.
-The network should consist of at least one specialty pharmacy and one HTC specialty pharmacy to create competition, drive down unit pricing and improve customer service.
+The network should consist of at least one specialty pharmacy and one HTC specialty pharmacy to create competition, drive down unit pricing, and improve customer service.
 Including HTC specialty pharmacy programs in all payer networks either directly or as an allowable option is also recommended.

 Contracting for Hemophilia-Related Services

 During PBM contract negotiations, it is important to get clarification about the cost drivers for hemophilia treatment and their practices for ongoing clinical management of bleeding disorders.
-It is also important to build a strategy with vendors that includes the right contract language, ongoing reporting requirements and whether HTCs are to be included.
+It is also important to build a strategy with vendors that includes the right contract language, ongoing reporting requirements, and whether HTCs are to be included.

 Employer Example: Preauthorization Language